Topology of Calorons Re-examined: Concrete Calculation of Topological Character

 \subsubsection{The Nahm construction and magnetic gauge}

-The 't Hooft ansatz \eqref{'tHooft ansatz} does not give comprehensive forms of caloron gauge fields, obviously.
-To find general configurations in general gauges of calorons, we may apply the ADHM construction of Yang-Mills instantons \cite{Atiyah:1978ri} for the $S^1$ compactified space, the Nahm construction \cite{Nahm1984}.
-The general caloron configurations have holonomy parameters $\mu_j$'s appeared in \eqref{Nye-Singer formula} with $0\leq \mu_1\leq\dots\leq \mu_{N-1}\leq\mu_0/2$ for $G=\mathrm{SU}(N)$, thus there is only one holonomy parameter $\mu_1$ for $G=\mathrm{SU}(2)$.
-In this paper, we are focusing on the calorons with no holonomy parameter associated, thus consider the cases $\mu_1=0$, which includes the Harrington-Shepard calorons derived in the previous subsection.
-Note that the cases of $\mu_1=0$ and $\mu_0/2$ are equivalent up to a class of gauge transformation called rotation map \cite{Nye:2001hf,Cork:2017hnj}.
+The 't Hooft ansatz \eqref{'tHooft ansatz} clearly does not provide the most general form of caloron gauge fields.
+To find general configurations in general gauges of calorons, we may apply the Nahm construction \cite{Nahm1984}, which is the analogue of the Atiyah-Drinfeld-Hitchin-Manin (ADHM) construction of Yang-Mills instantons \cite{Atiyah:1978ri} for the $S^1$ compactified space.
+The general caloron configurations have holonomy parameters $\mu_j$'s, appearing in \eqref{Nye-Singer formula}, satisfying $0\leq \mu_1\leq\dots\leq \mu_{N-1}\leq\mu_0/2$ for $G=\mathrm{SU}(N)$; thus, for $G=\mathrm{SU}(2)$, there is only one holonomy parameter $\mu_1$.
+In this paper, we focus on calorons with no holonomy parameter, i.e., we consider the case $\mu_1=0$, which includes the Harrington-Shepard calorons derived in the previous subsection.
+Note that the cases of $\mu_1=0$ and $\mu_1=\mu_0/2$ are equivalent up to a class of gauge transformation called the rotation map \cite{Nye:2001hf,Cork:2017hnj}.